 On most Vista PC's, turning off Data Execution Prevention on TPNassist will fix this problem.

-FYI, this issue does not appear with Windows 7.
+FYI, this issue does not appear with Windows 7 or 10.